tuvo1106/aws-primer/certified_solutions_architect.md

   - Registering devices (EC2 CreateDefaultVPC)
   - Configuring rules for routing data (EC2 CreateSubnet)
   - Setting up logging (CloudTrail CreateTrail)
 - Data Events - tracks specific operations for specific AWS services.
-Data events are high volume logging and will resilt in additional charges.
+Data events are high volume logging and will result in additional charges.
 Turned off by default.
-  - The two services taht can be tracked are S3 and Lambda.
+  - The two services that can be tracked are S3 and Lambda.
 It would track actions such as: GetObject, DeleteObject, PutObject.

 ---